pebreo/pebreo.github.io/begin/Part2-consciousness-solved.md

 todo: Give me 3 story ideas which o can use to explain  that consciousness is self-awareness plus memory plus senses.

-## Dr. Petrova
+## Dr. Patel
 The familiar hum of the computer filled the late night air.
-Dr. Anya Petrova ran a hand through her sleep-tousled hair, frustration etched on her face.
-Years of research in Artificial General Intelligence (AGI) had yielded progress, but a fundamental question remained unanswered: the nature of consciousness itself.
+Dr. Anya Patel ran a hand through her sleep-tousled hair, frustration etched on her face.
+Years of research in Machine Learning (ML) had yielded progress, but a fundamental ate at her: the nature of consciousness itself.

 Every theory – Global Workspace, Integrated Information – felt like a piece of a puzzle that didn't quite fit.
 Anya craved a new approach, a way to bypass the philosophical maze and make tangible progress.
 Then, a breakthrough arrived from an unlikely source:  Palm Pilot co-inventor Jeff Hawkins.